The Epistle to the Colossians

 1. The word here translated knowledge is a very strong word suggesting the ultimate sort of truth that transcends normal human knowledge.

 2. This verse is sometimes twisted by groups who claim Jesus was a created being.
-Firstborn, in this verse, actually means that Christ has pre-eminence over everything that exists.
+Firstborn, in this verse, actually means that Christ has pre-eminence over everything that exists because He created it all!
+(See verse 18.)

 3. Paul here has listed a number of temporal and angelic hierarchies, showing that Christ not only is in a position of authority over these supernatural and temporal powers; He actually created them!
 The reason for this point may be seen in the next chapter, where Paul reveals some false teachers had been trying to get the Colossians to worship angels.
 This heresy isnt too far removed from the teachings of denominations claiming that Jesus is Himself the archangel Michael.